hiper2d/elk-cluster/README.md

     docker run --rm --name es03 --net esnet -v $(pwd)/config/es03/elasticsearch.yml:/usr/share/elasticsearch/config/elasticsearch.yml --ulimit memlock=-1:-1 docker.elastic.co/elasticsearch/elasticsearch:7.4.0

-Pretty cool.
-This trick doesn't work with docker-compose.
-I have created two Compose files and wanted the second one to join the docker network created by the first one.
-This doesn't work since each Compose file creates a separate network.
-At least this is how Compose v3 works and I didn't find the right way to join their networks.
-Will appreciate if anybody helps me to figure this out.
+The third node will be attached to the existing container.

-When run for the first time, go to Kibana Dev Tool and add a common template to specify 2 shards by default for every index:
+When run the container for the first time, go to Kibana Dev Tool and add a common template to specify 2 shards by default for every index:

     PUT _template/template_1
     {